-Members of the Board of Directors who are not employees of the Company receive an annual fee of \$25,000 paid on a prorated basis and \$1,500 for each meeting they attend, plus reimbursement of expenses for attendance at Board and committee meetings.
+Members of the Board of Directors who are not employees of the Company receive an annual fee of \$25,000 paid on a prorated basis and \$1,500 for each regular Board meeting they attend, plus reimbursement of expenses for attendance at regular Board and committee meetings.
 The Company's 1995 Director Stock Option Plan, as adopted by the Board of Directors and approved by the stockholders, provides for the grant of non-statutory stock options to non-employee directors of the Company.
-Each non-employee director is granted an initial option to purchase 30,000 shares of common stock on the date on which he or she first becomes a director.
+Under a non-discretionary formula approved by the stockholders, each non-employee director is granted an initial option to purchase 30,000 shares of common stock on the date on which he or she first becomes a director.
 In addition, on April 1 of each year, each non-employee director is automatically granted a subsequent option to purchase 25,000 shares of common stock of the Company, if on the date of grant he or she has served on the Board of Directors for at least six months.
-The vesting schedule for initial options granted under the 1995 Director Stock Option Plan is set at 25% on each of the first four anniversaries of the grant.
+The vesting schedule for initial options granted under the 1995 Director Stock Option Plan is set at 25% on each of the first four anniversaries of the grant date.
 Subsequent option grants become exercisable in full six months after the date of grant.
 Options may be exercised only while the optionee is a director of the Company, within 12 months after death or within three months after the optionee ceases to serve as a director of the Company, but in no event after the ten-year term of the option has expired.
-As of the Record Date, a total of 1,000,000 shares have been reserved for issuance under the 1995 Director Stock Option Plan, of which 340,000 shares are subject to outstanding options, 15,000 shares have been issued upon exercise of options, and 645,000 shares remain available for grant.
-During fiscal 2000, an option to purchase 25,000 shares was granted to each of Directors Chu, Currie, Keyes and O'Rourke having an exercise price of \$65.06 per share; and an option to purchase 30,000 shares was granted to Director Sonsini, having an exercise price of \$60.63 per share.
+As of the Record Date, a total of 1,000,000 shares have been reserved for issuance under the 1995 Director Stock Option Plan, of which 520,000 shares are subject to outstanding options, 15,000 shares have been issued upon exercise of options, and 465,000 shares remain available for grant.
+During fiscal 2001, an option to purchase 25,000 shares was granted to each of Directors Chu, Currie, Keyes, Norby, O'Rourke and Sonsini having an exercise price of \$14.94 per share; and an option to purchase 30,000 shares was granted to Director Reyes, having an exercise price of \$23.14 per share.